AndroidModLoader/JPatch/README.md

 **Since v1.4.3**
  - Fixed coronas stretching while the weather is foggy
+ - Fix for peds changing their lighting when weapon in hands

 **Since v1.4.2.2**
  - Fixed wall behind the fog (use default shaders!)